SagnikKK1/Age-and-Gender-Detection/Denoising/readme.md

 ## Overview

 This project aims to detect the age and gender of individuals from images using computer vision techniques.
-As part of the preprocessing pipeline, a denoising step is applied to improve the quality of input images.
+As part of the preprocessing pipeline, a denoising step will be applied to improve the quality of input images.
 In this project, the BM3D (Block-Matching 3D Filtering) algorithm is employed for denoising face images.

 ## Motivation